primer/css/pages/css/components/select-menu.md

 ## Right aligned

-In case the Select Menu should be aligned to the right, add a `right-0` utility class.
+In case the Select Menu should be aligned to the right, use `SelectMenu right-0`.

 ```html
 <div class="d-flex flex-justify-end">